-From movie streaming and dating to food delivery and virtual worlds – we’ve got so much technology at our fingertips nowadays that sometimes we just crave the ability to switch it all off, to disconnect from the outside world and go off the grid for a bit.
-So, we scoured our collection of villas to try and find the ones that have no WiFi or very weak signal (it was hard, we won’t lie) – it’s time to unplug, switch off, and unwind because we’ve pulled together a list of 8 villas that are great for a digital detox!
+From movie streaming and dating to food delivery and virtual worlds – we’ve got so much technology at our fingertips nowadays that sometimes we just crave the ability to disconnect from the outside world and go off the grid.
+So, we scoured our collection of villas to try and find the ones that have no WiFi or very weak signal (not an easy task!), providing you with the chance to unplug and unwind with a digital detox.

 Internet situation: No WiFi

-It might sound like we’re lying to you, but if you take the kids away to this farmhouse in Snowdonia you’ll actually see their faces and not just the top of their heads – because they won’t be glued to their phones… we know, we can hardly imagine it either!
+It might sound like we’re lying to you, but if you take the kids away to this farmhouse in Snowdonia, you’ll actually see their faces and not just the top of their heads – because they won’t be glued to their phones!

 Internet situation: Limited internet and phone signal